wangxiaolei0721/grey4controllable_deteriorating_inventory/README.md

 # Matlab codes for paper

-# Xiaolei Wang, Naiming Xie, yanglu, Yuquan Wang.
+# Xiaolei Wang, Naiming Xie, Lu Yang, Yuquan Wang.
 Grey forecasting modelling and optimization decision-making for deteriorating inventory with controllable decay.
 Submitted to Engineering Applications of Artificial Intelligence

 # Written by Xiaolei Wang